 Because we have followed the organization of the physical materials, collections 1-18 can effectively function as an inventory of the Viola Muse Collection at JHS.
-The items are sorted by default in that view on the identifiers we have imposed, which mirror, in most cases, the order of the items within the physical folders (those identifiers are the same as the XML filenames; see below for an explanation of our naming protocol).
-The information for the entire edition, including materials not held at JHS, can be seen on one page in our Inventory.
-No complete inventory of the collection existed prior to the creation of this edition.
+When browsing items within folders, they are sorted by default on the identifiers we have imposed, which mirror, in most cases, the order of the items within the physical folders (those identifiers are the same as the XML filenames; see XML Files for an explanation of our naming protocol).
+All documents in the edition, including ancillary materials not held at JHS, can be seen on one page in our Inventory.
+No complete accounting of the collection existed prior to the creation of this edition.

 The organization of the physical materials is complex for numerous reasons.

-1. The content of some items crosses the thematic lines of the folders, and in some cases, items appear to be located physically in folders that are not, in terms of their content, the most appropriate.
+1. The content of some items crosses the thematic lines of the folders, and in some cases, items appear to be located physically in folders that are not the most appropriate in terms of their content.

 This circumstance is particularly acute in the case of John Henry Adams (2 of 3), the two pages of which reside in different folders.
-The first page is located in JHS Folder 2 ("Art"), but the second page in JHS Folder 8 ("Literature — Newspapers").
-We leave the image of the second page named to reflect its location in JHS Folder 8 (jhs-195918-08-01-01.jpg), and include it in the document which is cataloged in JHS Folder 2, along with the other two in the series — John Henry Adams (1 of 3) and John Henry Adams (3 of 3).
+The first is located in JHS Folder 2 ("Art") and the second in JHS Folder 8 ("Literature — Newspapers").
+We leave the image of the second page named to reflect its location in JHS Folder 8 (jhs-195918-08-01-01.jpg), and include it in the document which is cataloged in JHS Folder 2, along with the other two in the series, which are John Henry Adams (1 of 3) and John Henry Adams (3 of 3).

 2. In a few instances, individual sheets of paper in the collection contain material that pertains to more than one document.
-For example, in JHS Folder 2 we find one piece of paper that gathers material which we have regarded as comprising four separate items.
-The front of that paper contains Thelma Livingston Roberts and Smart P. Livingston (2 of 4), while the back contains G.H.
+For example, in JHS Folder 2 we find one piece of paper that gathers material that we have regarded as comprising four separate items.
+The front contains Thelma Livingston Roberts and Smart P. Livingston (2 of 4), while on the back we find G.H.
 Leaphart (2 of 2) and Description of Painting of "Indian Chief".
-In a similar fashion, the second half of page 20 and page 22 of Charles Coates Interview Notes contain material that corresponds to the Irene Coates Interview Notes.
-Pages 19b and 21b of the Charles Coates Interview Notes contain a series of calculations that fall outside the logical flow of that item, and which pertain to both Charles Coates and Irene Coates.
+In a similar fashion, the second half of page 20 and page 22 of the Charles Coates Interview Notes contain material that corresponds to the Irene Coates Interview Notes.
+Pages 19b and 21b of the Charles Coates Interview Notes contain a series of calculations that fall outside the logical flow of that item and that pertain to both Charles Coates and Irene Coates.
 Material Related to "Early Jacksonville History: Introduction" (1 of 2) and Material Related to "Early Jacksonville History: Introduction" (2 of 2) occupy the same side of one sheet of paper, with each block of text oriented opposite the other (one is read with page upside-right, the other with page upside-down).
-Smart P. Livingston (4 of 4) and Zora Neale Hurston likewise are found on the same piece of paper.
-Alternate page 4 (2 of 2) of Irene Coates Narrative (1 of 4) occupies the same paper, also inverted vertically, as Material Related to "Early Jacksonville History: Introduction".
+Smart P. Livingston (4 of 4) and Zora Neale Hurston are likewise found on the same piece of paper.
+Alternate page 4 (2 of 2) of Irene Coates Narrative (1 of 4) occupies the same sheet, also inverted vertically, as Material Related to "Early Jacksonville History: Introduction".

-In most of these cases, we have opted to include multiple copies of the images in question, each named according to the document to which it corresponds.
-Specifically, this means that, in each of the following cases, the files represent the same image with different filenames:
+In most of these situations, we have opted to include multiple copies of the images in question, each named according to the document to which it corresponds.
+Specifically, this means that, in each of the following cases, the mentioned files represent the same image with different filenames: